 Your company is showing you the door.

-What now?
-How to Cope with Forced Retirement –
+How to Cope with Forced Retirement

 According to a study by Sun Life Financial, more than 20 percent of American workers are forced into early retirement by layoffs, cutbacks, and shutdowns.
 In an age where pensions have gone by the wayside and the future of social security is in doubt, the report finds they frequently find themselves with half of the anticipated savings and investments they expected for their golden years.
 Reuters news service points out that the results were not entirely surprising: Half were caused by corporate actions with the next leading cause of retirement being accident and illness; it also said that family obligations were the reason 10 percent of girls left while only two percent of men.